Marmara Ereğlisi: The town and villages

 The town of Ereğli and its nearby villages are used by these weekenders and summer residents for fast food, grocery shopping, internet cafes and other amenities.
 The town itself is a mixture of large modern blocks and old country houses, both types mostly having been built without proper planning or architectural design.
 There is a small harbour.
 The people of Ereğli are a mixture of established families who have been in Thrace for generations and recently arrived migrant workers.

 Earthquakes

 A large fault follows this coast, and the holiday housing of Ereğli is all vulnerable to damage from the inevitable earthquakes.

 Economy

 Apart from tourism Ereğli has two natural harbors and three small ports.
 The natural gas company Botaş and also Total Petroleum have tanker ports.
+Large quantities of petroleum products are imported from Russia.
 There is a LNG storage facility and a natural gas-fired power plant on the point of the headland, in the village of Sultanköy.